sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

   * Using the algorithm from Jared's talk we computed and found that the first tau we can easily try should work for verifying Kolyvagin's conjecture.
 Code here: http://sagenb.org/home/pub/1203

+  * Jen and William (Thursday night):
+     * computed $\tau_n$ for the rank 3 curve and ''many'' $n$ using the algorithm from Jared Weinstein's talk
+     * implemented code to compute the Kolyvagin sigma operator on $c$ that are a squarefree product of primes (and not just on primes).

 People: ''William Stein'', Dimitar Jetchev, Victor Miller (sparse linear algebra), Jen Balakrishnan, Robert Bradshaw

 == Implement an algorithm in Sage to compute Stark-Heegner points ==